davidmeijer/metaflux/README.md

 # MetaFlux

 MetaFlux is a web application for metabolic flux modelling.
-The project is currently a work in progress.
+This project is a work in progress.

 ## Install pre-requisites